Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

 Also, save 50% on sheet sets, duvet sets and weighted blankets.
 Then save up to 50% on select comforters, mattress protectors, pillows, robes, toppers, foundations and frames.
 Prices start at $44.

 Parachute is currently offering 25% off sitewide and 30% off bundles.
 Right now, you can save on the brand's popular sheets, duvets and more.
-The Parachute down alternative pillow, which was selected as the best pillow for stomach sleepers in our best pillows of 2024 roundup, is on sale now for $60.
+The Parachute down alternative pillow, which was selected as the best pillow for stomach sleepers in our roundup of the best pillows of 2024, is on sale now for $60.

 Silk and Snow is offering 20% sitewide for its Memorial Day sale.
 This means you can save 20% on sheets, bed frames, pillows, quilts, duvets, weighted blankets, mattress protectors and mattress toppers.
-Also, Eco Soy pillows are buy one, get one 50% off (or free with the purchase of an organic mattress).
+Also, Eco Soy pillows are buy one, get one 50% off (or free when you buy an organic mattress).
+Bedding bundles are also currently 32% off.
 Prices start at $28.

 Its Down Alternative comforter made my Best Cooling Comforters list.
-Save $24 on the full/queen size, all-season comforter.
+Save $24 on the full or queen-size, all-season comforter.

-From the best sateen sheets to the best lightweight cooling comforter, you can save 20% on bedding and other home goods right now at Brooklinen.
-Our favorite washable silk pillowcase from the trendy brand is included in the sale, and you can score one for just $47.
-Brooklinen's plush robes are also worth splurging on -- especially at $20 off.

 Best deals on sleep and loungewear

 Cozy Earth's Memorial Day sale is offering big savings on some of its most-loved products, including a flash sale for up to 55% off select bedding.
 I'm a huge fan of Cozy Earth bedding, and if its prices have kept you from trying its products out in the past, now is a great time to snag some deals.
 Currently, some items on sale include pajama sets.
 The brand's short sleeve bamboo pajama set is a bestseller, and probably one of the most comfortable things I own.
-It's available in over 10 colors and is currently available at 30% off.
-You can also browse hoodies, joggers, bath robes and lounge socks -- which start at $32.
+It's available in over 10 colors and is currently available at 20% off.
+You can also browse hoodies, joggers, bath robes and lounge socks, which start at $36.

 Is Memorial Day a good time to buy sleep products?